 Boot the currently selected GRUB entry.
-This is usually done after finishing modifying the entry grub2-mkconfig grub2-mkconfig -o /boot/grub2/grub.cfg grub2-mkconfig -o /boot/efi/EFI/centos/grub.cfg
+This is usually done after finishing modifying the entry grub2-mkconfig Generate a GRUB configuration file grub2-mkconfig -o /boot/grub2/grub.cfg Regenerate the GRUB configuration file for a BIOS system grub Access the GRUB shell

 P Bring up the GRUB password prompt.
-Necessary if a GRUB password has been set grub Access the GRUB shell grub2-set-default 1 Set GRUB to automatically boot the second entry in the GRUB menu grub2-editenv list Display the current GRUB menu entry that is automatically booted grub-emu GUI application that allows to see the current GRUB menu without rebooting grubby Tool for editing the configuration files for GRUB, LILO, and ELILO
+Necessary if a GRUB password has been set grub2-editenv list Display the current GRUB menu entry that is automatically booted grub-emu GUI application that allows to see the current GRUB menu without rebooting grubby Tool for editing the configuration files for GRUB, LILO, and ELILO